 VA Survivors Pension

 A VA Survivors Pension offers monthly payments to qualified surviving spouses and unmarried dependent children of wartime Veterans.
+However, the pension is not automatically given and survivors have to apply.
+Below are the steps a survivor can take to determine if their situation is covered by the pension and how to apply.

 Step 2: Check if you currently meet the criteria to be eligible.